linoleum-js/equalizer/README.md

   // css selector of container element or element itself
   container: '.my-container'
 });
+// You have to specify inputs (if they're already created) OR container,
+// if you want to create inputs dynamically
 // (jQuery objects are also allowed)

 // then you can turn off it